Dedicated to Isabel Ettenauer

 This is the beginning of the "coda" of the piece, where over the "ground" of a slow toy piano melody the entire piece is compressed into a few seconds.

-Kalimba was composed for a Schoenhut Concert Grand Toy Piano with 37 keys from f to f3.
+Kalimba was composed for a Schoenhut Elite Baby Grand Toy Piano with 37 keys from f to f3.
 The score is written one octave lower than actually sounding.

 As the sounds on the playback CD have been recorded from the toy piano model specified above, it must be played on such an instrument in order to achieve the perfect blending between the playback and the toy piano played live.